D1sturbing/dwm/README.md

 ```
 scrot /home/beomus/Pictures/Screenshots/%Y-%m-%d-%T-screenshot.jpg
 ```
 As you would probably imagine, this will cause some problems if you don't change it to your username.
 Something I need to do is have dwm automatically pull the username, write it to a variable, and use that as the username in these commands.
+Or just use ~/ .
 But (famous last words) this will work for now.

 ## Patching in more features